use_data() makes it easy to save package data in the correct format. I

-recommend you save scripts that generate package data in data-raw
+recommend you save scripts that generate package data in data-raw: use

 Usage